-Perhaps because of the appearance-based nature of the matching process, teens and adults have been known to use this type of app to find a casual sexual partner, or "friend with benefits."
+Perhaps because of the appearance-based nature of the matching process, teens and adults have been known to use this type of app to find casual sexual partners, or "friends with benefits."

-Along with shaping modern dating culture as one where it is normal to "hook up" (or have sexual relations with a stranger), these dating apps are also a place where traffickers can find teens in search of love and/or physical affection.
+Along with shaping modern dating culture as one where it is normal to "hook up" (or have sexual relations with a stranger), these dating apps are also a place where traffickers can find youth in search of love and/or physical affection.

-Examples: Yubo, Tinder, Bumble, Hinge, Tagged, Grindr, Plenty of Fish (or POF), Coffee Meets Bagel, Badoo, SKOUT, MeetMe and internet browsing.
+Examples: Yubo, Tinder, Bumble, Hinge, Tagged, Grindr, Plenty of Fish (or POF), Coffee Meets Bagel, Badoo, SKOUT, MeetMe internet browsing.